 Types of Wasp Traps

 Wasp traps come in reusable, disposable, and sticky varieties.
-Reusable traps are tubular in shape with a funnel-shaped entrance that, like the Hotel California, allows wasps to enter, but they can never leave.
+Reusable traps are tubular with a funnel-shaped entrance that, like the Hotel California, allows wasps to enter, but they can never leave.
 A lure inside the tube attracts the wasps inside.
 Once trapped, they eventually die from dehydration.
 The bottom of these traps comes off so the trap can be cleaned out once it’s full.

 Disposable traps function similarly to reusable traps.
 They use a lure to attract the wasps through a funnel-shaped opening that allows them to enter but prevents them from exiting.
 Instead of a rigid plastic cylinder, disposable traps use a plastic bag.
 Once they are full, simply throw the whole trap away.
-And while there is no risk of coming into contact with vengeful survivors with a disposable trap, they are not eco-friendly, nor are they economical, as the user must continually replace them.
+And while there is no risk of coming into contact with vengeful survivors with a disposable trap, they are not eco-friendly, nor are they economical, as you must continually replace them.

 Sticky traps consist of a cone-shaped cylinder covered in sticky glue.
 When the wasp lands on the sticky substance, it becomes hopelessly stuck and eventually dies of dehydration.
 While sticky traps are an effective way of catching wasps, they’ll also catch and kill other types of insects, including beneficial ones.
 And, unless the trap has a guard around it, it can even cause problems for birds attracted to the insects stuck to it.